How Loud is Too Loud?

 Noise is measured in decibels (dB) with higher decibels showing higher noise levels.
 According to The Health and Safety Executive, noise levels above 105dB with exposure longer than 15 minutes, each week can cause permanent damage to your hearing.
 Noise between 80dB and 90dB can also cause damage if exposure lasts for hours every day.

-Noises that Might be Damaging your Hearing
+Noises that Might be Damaging Your Hearing

-A noise that is above 80dB can come from a busy street or traffic, a lawnmower, shop tools, blender, or motorcycle.
+A noise that is above 80dB can come from a busy street or traffic, a lawnmower, shop tools, a blender, or a motorcycle.
 While you can encounter these sound levels on occasion, frequent exposure to these levels can result in hearing loss over time.

 A noise that is above 105dB takes less exposure to cause hearing damage.
 Sound at or above this level can come from a live concert, cinema movie, nightclub, car race, chainsaw, plane taking off, gunshot, or firework.
 Taking precautions or avoiding these sounds can help protect your hearing.